Muldec/stash-wiki/Roadmap.md

 ## Near Term

-### Multiple content folders

-Error handling might need to be improved if one of the folders is unavailiable (unplugged drive?)

 ### Logical Filters

 Right now most filters are AND'ed, meaning that the result of multiple filters must meet all of the criteria to be shown.
 We should support AND and OR for more flexibility.
 The Database queries still need to be modified.